open-life-science/application-forms/OLS-application-template.md

 <your answer>

 ***Community***
-_What community are you working with (or have worked with in the past)?
-And what is your experience working with this community?
-(Please note this could be any type of community, from an academic one to a neighborhood one.)
-What role or roles have you had as part of this community?
-And what have you liked and disliked about the process?
-If you haven't worked with any community, tell us what interests you about being part of a community.
-(Up to 600 words).
+_What community/communities are you working with or have worked with in the past?
+Please note this could be any type of community in the context of academia, research, industry or something in your neighbourhood.
+Tell us about your experience working with this community, such as the nature of your involvement and aspects of community participation you liked or disliked.
+If you haven't worked with any community before, tell us why you are interest in being part of our diverse community.
+Please respond in a maximum of 250 words.
 You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._
 <your answer>

 ***Mentor**